ur-swe-fa24/main-project-scrum-heads/docs/design/use_case/use_case.md

     + For Senior Management
         + As senior management, I want to view general metrics about robot efficiency, utilization, and error rates.

 Note that viewing a fleet of robots and viewing the robots are encapsulated in the same ViewRobots. <br>
-Note that assigning a task to a fleet of robots and assigning a task to a
+Note that assigning a task to a fleet of robots and assigning a task to one robots are encapsulated in the same View Robots.